rohanarun/Open-Agent-Studio/README.md

-# Open Agent Studio - Open Source UIPath RPA Alternative Using Modern Semantic Targets
+# Open Agent Studio - Open Source UIPath RPA Alternative

 Open Agent Studio is the first cross platform desktop application built to enable Agentic Process Automation as an open-source alternative and replacement for UIpath and all other RPA tools today.